Simple Java Mail Features

 Basic usage

-, populate it with your data, build a Mailer
+Simply build an Email, populate it with your data, build a Mailer and send the Email

 instance.
-The mailer can be created with your own Session
+The mailer can be created with your own Session instance as well.

 A Mailer instance is reusable.

-Muliple Mailer instances can form a powerful cluster.
+Multiple Mailer instances can form a powerful cluster.

 Email email = EmailBuilder.startingBlank()